Topo-e/Geometric-Objects/README.md

-# Geometric-Objects
+------------Geometric-Objects------------

-A Blender addon who draw some geometric objects like manifold
+A Blender addon that draw some geometric objects like manifold, minimal surfaces, ...

 Just click on the button of the shape that would like and play with the parameters